rithmschool/intermediate_javascript/unit-01/07-constructor-functions.md

 ### Objectives:

-By the end of this chapter - you should be able to
+By the end of this chapter, you should be able to:

+- Explain what constructor functions are and why they are used
 - Create constructor functions with proper syntax and convention
-- Use the new keyword to create objects from a constructor function
+- Use the `new` keyword to create objects from a constructor function
-- Attach properties to a constructor function
+- Use `call` and `apply` inside of a constructor function

-### The meaning / purpose of a constructor function:
+### The meaning / purpose of a constructor function

 Let's imagine that we are tasked with building an application that requires us to create `car` objects.
-Each car that we make, should have a make, model and year.
+Each car that we create should have a make, model and year.
 So we get started by doing something like this....

 ```javascript